alexandrglm/myLearningCorner/z80asmmooc/contents/Course/MODULE_1:Sprite_in_machine_Code/A02_SettingUp_the_Environment.md

    jr    loop
 ```
 ***
-## *"Disassembling"* the assembler code:
+## *"Disassembling"* the Assembler Code

-- As long as the WinApe included assembler might not fit our requirements, we are a more specific assembler which could be used in many different platform developments, but focused on our goals.
+- Since the assembler included in WinAPE may not meet our requirements, we use a more versatile assembler, suitable for various platform developments but focused to our specific goals.
-- So, it's **mandatory** for any project to declare some specific block codes:
+- It is **mandatory** for any project to declare specific block codes:
-  - The DATA area.
+  - **DATA area**
-  - The CODE area.
+  - **CODE area**
-     - The GLOBAL symbols.
+    - **GLOBAL symbols**
-     - The MAIN symbol.
+    - **MAIN symbol**

-- Thus this, the linker assembling process can compile our code with the best performance.
+- These declarations allow the linker and assembler process to compile the code as expected.

 ## Declaring **.area_DATA**